Do a quick search on Pinterest and you’ll find a never ending stream of quotes about women supporting women.

 Where’d that come from?
 Why, in this day and age, do we feel the need to be the sole female who succeeds?
 Shouldn’t we be proud of each other, support each other, lift each other up?
 Or, damn, at the least just sincerely say “good job ” and move on when a female has some success.
 But honestly, I think most of us feel a tinge of jealousy first and then support second.
 Why the hell is that?

 This is not the unanimous case though.
 There are so many wonderful, supportive women in my life and I’m truly thankful for each of them.
+Just look at all these amazing women who have helped turned Girls Gone Working into what it is today!
 I hope everyone has a girl gang that supports each other continuously, no matter what.
 This week is International Women’s Day.

 Take some time to cheer on your friends and even strangers.
 Let them know how awesome they are.
 Ignore the jealousy and give them a hug...and mean it.